By: NEOS Investments

 In addition to each ETFs primary goal of offering monthly income and tax efficiency, we seek to maintain or grow each fund’s net asset value (NAV) over time, so that we don't erode an investors original investment, while aiming to pay out a reliable and tax-efficient monthly income distribution.

-Additionally, a unique feature within the ETF product structure is that portfolio losses can be indefinitely carried forward, and can be used at opportune times to offset gains in our ETF's equity or option portfolios, helping to potentially offer a high monthly yield with minimal tax liabilities.
+Additionally, a unique feature within the ETF product structure is that portfolio losses can be indefinitely carried forward, and can be used at opportune times to offset gains in our ETF's equity or option portfolios, helping to potentially offer a high monthly distribution with minimal tax liabilities.

 While “return of capital” can sound like a negative characteristic, it can be a valuable component of ETFs that use option writing strategies, particularly from a tax perspective.
 As with any investment, investors should carefully consider the risks and benefits before making any investment decisions.